roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 Thanks again to the `django.contrib.admin` app's built-in `LogOut` view, we didn't have to do a thing to implement logging out!

-However, we'll want to redirect to a URL different from the default which we can do just like what we saw with logging in - by adding another variable to **settings.py**:
+However, we'll want to redirect to a URL different from the default which we can make happen in the same way we just did when logging in - by adding another variable to **settings.py**:

 ```python
 STATIC_URL = '/static/'